astoeckel/gnuspeech_trm/README.md

 This repository contains a standalone version of the Tube Resonance Model (TRM) used in the Gnuspeech articulatory speech synthesizer.
 The code comes with a thin C wrapper that allows to control all aspects of the TRM in realtime.
-Furthermore, a Python wrapper is included that allows to integrate the TRM into any Python application.
+Furthermore, a Python wrapper is included that enables integration of TRM into any Python application.

 ## How to build